Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 Once Docker is installed, make sure it is running and now in the bot folder there is a compile.sh which is a wrapped around the `g++` compiler but running on Ubuntu 18.04 (the system that competition servers run on).

-You can compile a bot normally as so
+You can compile a bot normally and treat the tool as `g++` itself like so

 ```
 sh compile.sh main.cpp -O3 -std=c++11 -o main.out